 It can save you money, cut down on food waste, and teach valuable lessons about nature and sustainability!
-The stuff we throw away still has plenty of life left in it.
+Scraps still have plenty of life left.
 They can be grown inside all year long, or be moved to the garden.
 Try some of these out!